mr-ravin/BSC-DenseNet/README.md

 **GitHub Repository**: [https://github.com/mr-ravin/BSC-DenseNet](https://github.com/mr-ravin/BSC-DenseNet)

 🔍 **Note on BSC Connections**:
 Binary Search Connections (BSC) introduced in this paper are implemented via **concatenation**, not addition.
-BSC DenseNet has extra connections within the densely connected block, preserving DenseNet’s feature aggregation mechanism and enhancing feature representation at each layer.
+BSC-DenseNet has extra connections within the densely connected block, preserving DenseNet’s feature aggregation mechanism and enhancing feature representation at each layer.

 ##### Cite as:
 ```